perrychen10488/LLM_on_chineseWordNet/README.md

 # LLM on Chinese WordNet experiment

-This tool is for testing different embedding models on Chinese Wordnet synsets.
+This tool is for testing different open source embedding models on Chinese Wordnet synsets.
 User can have a quick check how well a model perform on Chinese words when conducting sematnic research on word level.

 ## Usagae:
 - import relevant packages and install Chinese Wordnet data [^1]